aurthurm/research-starter/README.md

 # Reproducible research

-This project is a modified version by [Federico Tartarini](https://github.com/FedericoTartarini/reproducible-research)
+This project is a modified version of  [Reproducible research by Federico Tartarini](https://github.com/FedericoTartarini/reproducible-research)

 Based on the Elsevier's new document class for typeset journal articles, elsarticle.cls which is accepted for submitted articles, both in